badair/C-Compiler-for-TINY-Architecture/README.md

 In the words of Steve McConnell, writing my first compiler was a "wicked problem".
 I didn't know how to approach the task until I was 1/3 of the way done.
-I should've redesigned it early on, but I was coding as fast I could ( about 50 hours over a 2 week period ).
-Poor design decisions early on turned this into a ghastly, hacked up pile of code that I'm *almost* embarassed to call my own.
-It's cryptic, complex, and sometimes monolithic.
-Nothing is private, and everything is tightly bound.
-At least it works, by and large.
+I should've restarted from scratch at that point, but I was in a big hurry( I spent about 50 hours over a 2 week period ).
+I thought I was going to want "hacky" solutions down the road to save time, but poor design decisions turned this into a ghastly, hacked up pile of code that I'm *almost* embarassed to call my own.
+One const out the window and it's all downhill from there.
+It's cryptic, complex, and often monolithic. othing is private, nearly everything is mutable, and all the routines are tightly coupled, like a wavering tower of poker cards.
+Suffice it to say, I learned a lot.